-The endowment fund established by Thomas W. and Izabel B. Rivers promotes the internationalization of ECU through support for students to study abroad.
-Awards are made throughout the year, as decided by a faculty panel.
-Information and applications are available through the Office of International Affairs.
+The endowment fund established by Thomas and Izabel Rivers promotes the internationalization of ECU by providing financial support for study abroad students.
+Awards are made for the fall and spring semesters, as well as summer sessions.
+All applicants are evaluated by a faculty panel.
+Information and applications are available on the Office of International Affairs Web site.